oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

  - Setting `domain.spec.configuration.model.onlineUpdate.onNonDynmaicChanges` to the desired behavior for non-dynamic changes
  - Changing `domain.spec.configuration.introspectVersion`.

 For any non-dynamic WebLogic mbean attribute added or changed, it requires a restart of the domain.
-The default behavior of the Operator is commit all changes and let the user manually restart the domain when ready.
+The Operator's default behavior is to commit all changes and let the user manually restart the domain when ready.
 You can control this behavior by setting the attribute `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` to one of these values:

  | OnNonDynamicChanges Value | Behavior |